Improved Linear Programs for Discrete Barycenters

-Further, there always exists a barycenter with provably {\em sparse support}; we call this a {\em sparse barycenter}.
-More precisely, there is a barycenter $\bar P$ with

-In particular, the number of support points of $\bar P$ is bounded above by the sum of the number of support points in the measures $P_1,\dots,P_n$.
-This is generally just a tiny fraction of the number of possible support points in $S$, whose size is bounded by the product, rather than the sum, of the sizes of the original measures.
+Note that (\ref{eqn:LPobjective}) is a linear objective function, as the $\x_k$ and $\x_{ij}$ are part of the input.

 It is open whether the Discrete Barycenter Problem can be solved in polynomial time.
-The best known algorithms are based on linear programming \cite{abm-16,coo-15}: Let the $z_j$ correspond to variables measuring the (unknown) masses of a barycenter supported on $S$.
-The mass $z_j$ is transported to each measure $P_i$, the amount of which is measured by the variables $y_{ijk}$.
-This yields constraints $\sum_{k=1}^{|P_i|} y_{ijk} = z_j$ (for all $i=1,\dots,n$ and $j=1,\ldots,|S|$).
-Further, each support point $\x_{ik}$ in each measure $P_i$ receives its mass $d_{ik}$ from barycenter support points $\x_j$, which can be stated as $\sum_{j=1}^{|S|} y_{ijk} = d_{ik}$ (for all $i=1,\dots,n$ and $k=1,\dots,|P_i|$).
-Finally, note that (\ref{eqn:LPobjective}) is a linear objective function.
+The best known algorithms for exact barycenters are based on linear programming \cite{abm-16,coo-15,sld-18,ywwl-17}.
+The program is established as follows: Use variables $z_k$ to measure the (unknown) masses of a barycenter supported on the elements $\x_k\in S$; thus the variables $z_k$ themselves define the barycenter.
+The mass $z_k$ is transported to each measure $P_i$, the amount of which is indicated by the variables $y_{ijk}$.
+This yields capacity constraints $\sum_{j=1}^{|P_i|} y_{ijk} = z_k$ (for all $i=1,\dots,n$ and $k=1,\ldots,|S|$), as the mass transport to each $P_i$ cannot exceed the available barycenter mass.
+Further, each support point $\x_{ij}$ in each measure $P_i$ receives exactly its mass $d_{ij}$ from the barycenter support points, which can be stated as $\sum_{k=1}^{|S|} y_{ijk} = d_{ij}$ (for all $i=1,\dots,n$ and $j=1,\dots,|P_i|$).